oscar-anderson/ChatGPT-Sentiment-Analysis/README.md

 ### Word Cloud Insights

-The word cloud analysis unveils significant terms recurrent in ChatGPT-related tweets, offering valuable insights into public sentiment and prevailing topics.
+The word cloud analysis reveals significant terms recurrent in ChatGPT-related tweets, offering valuable insights into public sentiment and prevailing topics.
+The meaningful terms and words captured here also indicate the successful preprocessing of the raw tweet data.

 ![Word cloud](figures/wordcloud.png)